Kansas vs. Missouri: Sportsbook promo codes, odds, spread, over/under - December 9

 Kansas vs. Missouri Betting Trends

-- Missouri has covered three times in nine chances against the spread this year.

-- In the Tigers' nine chances this year, the combined scoring has gone over the point total three times.
+- In the Tigers' nine chances this season, the combined scoring has gone over the point total three times.

 Kansas Futures Odds